Los Angeles Memorial Coliseum: Renovations

-For many years, the Coliseum was capable of seating over 100,000 spectators.
+1960s through 1980s

 In 1964, the stadium underwent its first major renovation in over three decades.
 Most of the original pale green wood-and-metal bench seating was replaced by individual theater-type chairs of dark red, beige and yellow; these seats remained until 2018, although the yellow color was eliminated in the 1970s.
 The seating capacity was reduced to approximately 93,000.

-The Coliseum was problematic as an NFL venue.
-At various times in its history, it was either the largest or one of the largest stadiums in the league.
-While this allowed the Rams and Raiders to set attendance records, it also made it extremely difficult to sell out.
-The NFL amended its blackout rule to allow games to be televised locally if they were sold out 72 hours before kickoff.
-However, due to the Coliseum's large size, Rams (and later Raiders) games were often blacked out in Southern California, even in the teams' best years.

 From 1964 to the late 1970s, it was common practice to shift the playing field to the closed end of the stadium and install end zone bleachers in front of the peristyle, limiting further the number of seats available for sale.
 For USC-UCLA and USC–Notre Dame games, which often attracted crowds upward of 90,000, the bleachers were moved eastward and the field was re-marked in its original position.
 When a larger east grandstand was installed between 1977 and 1978, at the behest of Rams owner Carroll Rosenbloom, the capacity was just 71,500.

 With the upcoming 1984 Summer Olympic Games, and under the direction of H. D. Thoreau Jr., a new track was installed and the playing field permanently placed inside it.
-A new scoreboard was also installed in 1983 before the 1984 Olympics.
-However, the combination of the stadium's large, relatively shallow design, along with the presence of the track between the playing field and the stands, meant that some of the original end zone seats were as far from the field by the equivalent length of another football field.
-To address these and other problems, the Coliseum underwent a $15 million renovation before the 1993 football season, which included the following:
+A depiction of the Olympic rings and a 25-step hydraulic staircase were added on the central staircase and arch of the peristyle to allow the cauldron to be lit by lifting up the stairs to the burnable Olympic Rings, which brought the flame to the cauldron on top.